 The success of Youth Sailing depends totally on our volunteer instructors and helpers and it takes a lot of effort to run our sailing sessions.
-Many (though by no means all) have come to us as a consequence of having children who sail with FFYS, and most stay with us long after their own children have moved on, which is a measure of the satisfaction and pleasure they experience in working with our youngsters.
-In most cases these parents have either honed or learnt the skills and obtained their qualifications with us, many starting with no experience in boats at all.
+Many (though by no means all) have come to us as a consequence of having children who sail with YS@FF, and most stay with us long after their own children have moved on, which is a measure of the satisfaction and pleasure they experience in working with our youngsters.
+In many cases these parents have either honed or learnt the skills and obtained their qualifications with us, many starting with no experience in boats at all.
 To this end we are always keen to introduce new helpers to our activities and to provide training and courses for them to gain RYA powerboat and sailing qualifications.
-Some of this training is done during our normal sessions and some is done on Monday evenings during the season.
+Some of this training is done during our normal sessions and some on weekend sessions.
 If you are interested in helping then please have a word with us – it’s much more fun than cutting the grass on a Saturday morning!

 If you’re interested then please come and meet us on a Saturday morning, and see what we do.
 If you’re still keen then The YS@FF Helper registration form can be found here

 The safety of everyone on the water is always our first and foremost priority, and our operatice procedures ensure that we always exceed the RYA minimum requirements (for example in manning the sessions and provision of safety-boats).
 We share a Safeguarding Young People Policy with Felixstowe Ferry Sailing Club.